ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/client-side.md

 components: Available services, Settings viewer, 3D renderer and Workbench.
 The user should be able to interact with the sizing/position of those components.
-A Results viewer was also implemented for the React and qooxdoo prototypes.
+A Results viewer was also implemented for the React and [qooxdoo] prototypes.
-- **3D renderer**: The 3D viewer shows an interactive object.
-Three.js,
+- **3D renderer**: The 3D viewer shows an interactive object. [three.js],
-the most popular JavaScript library that uses WebGL, was used for all four prototypes.
+the most popular JavaScript library that uses [WebGL], was used for all four prototypes.
 - **Workbench**: The workbench shows how the different computational services are connected to form a pipeline.